drinkits/Jira/README.md

 # Jira

 Some Javascript for old Jira.
-Not recommended to use.
+Not recommended to use now.